Welcome to the Volunteer Sri Lanka Project

 Janaka offers volunteers the opportunity to share his home in with his much loved wife, four children, other relatives and himself.
 Janaka extends his home to provide good, ensuite volunteer accommodation because he feels that when people are kind enough to give their time and funds to helping the poor, they deserve to be treated well.

 The volunteer accommodation is a Home Stay arrangement and not a hotel.
-Therefore, volunteers take responsibility for managing their own rooms and laundry.
+Therefore, during their stay in Sri Lanka volunteers take responsibility for managing their own rooms and laundry.

 In Sri Lanka volunteers have the opportunity to work with orphans, with children needing help with home work after school and at weekends at the Tsunami Memorial Library, to run sports activities, to teach at local schools, at a school with hearing impaired children, children with learning difficulties, in nursery schools, to care for the elderly, work at the teaching hospital, at the Nurses Training School, an orphanage, do DIY or building work at the Library and the Buddhist Temple, – according to each volunteer’s preference and skills.

 Janaka wants to start skills training at the Temple to provide IT, sewing, carpentry, building, plumbing and electrical installation training.
 Arts and crafts skills can be taught to local people so that they can make items to sell to tourists.
 The plan is to start the skills training, teaching IT using secondhand laptops that have been donated.
 (More are needed!)
 The next phase of the plan is to use the small profits from the Sri Lanka volunteer fee to buy sewing machines to provide sewing and tailoring instruction.

 We need a civil engineer who can not only teach the locals, but to permanently solve the serious flooding problems at the Temple where local people take refuge when their homes are inundated by flood waters from the canal and rains.